MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 If more than two shifts or agents need to be scheduled, an asynchronous request must be used.
 With asynchronous requests, a total of fifteen of fewer shifts are allowed, and up to one hundred itinerary items may be scheduled.

 This API is ideal for solving delivery scheduling problems.
 For example, a city office could use this service to schedule inspections for food safety officials.
 Each official will have variable shifts throughout the day during which time they will travel from business to business in the city to carry out inspections.
 Care must be made during scheduling to ensure that each inspector has enough time to finish their inspection during each restaurant's or food truck's business hours.
-In this scenario, there could be `M` food inspectors (where `M < 16`) where each inspector has one more shifts and the number of shifts shall not exceed (16) sixteen.
-There is a limit of 100 food deliveries.
+In this scenario, there could be `M` food inspectors (where `M < 11`) where each inspector has one or more shifts. <? and the number of shifts shall not exceed (16) sixteen.?> There is a limit of 100 food deliveries.

-Below is a visual representation of each of the `M` agents and their assigned itineraries, where each agent `1`, `2`, ..., `M` can have a variable number of shifts `4`, `X`, ..., `Z`.
+Below is a visual representation of each of the `M` agents and their assigned itineraries, where each agent `1`, `2`, ..., `M` can have a variable number of shifts N<sub>1</sub>, N<sub>2</sub>, ..., N<sub>M</sub> . <?`4`, `X`, ..., `Z`.?>

 ![Multi_Itin_Image](../media/Multi-TSP_Illustration.png)